dicomsmart/slate/source/index.html.md

 Code | Meaning
 ---- | -------
 401 Unauthorized | Invalid token or secret.
-This could also be returned if the used token is limited to one Department and the worklist entry being discontinued belongs to a different one.
+This could also be returned if the used token is limited to one Department and the worklist entry being discontinued belongs to a different one
-404 Resource Not Found | No worklist entry matches the placerOrderNumber.
-422 Unprocessable Entity | The Worklist item can’t be discontinued.
-It is already discontinued or has been processed.
+404 Resource Not Found | No worklist entry matches the placerOrderNumber 422 Unprocessable Entity | The Worklist item can’t be discontinued.
+It is already discontinued or has been processed

 # Imaging Service Requests